Dreizaedra/Random_Password_Generator/README.txt

 _____________________________________________________________________________

-This is a small personal project I made to practice muscle memory, coding front-end stuff and experimenting a bit with flexbox settings in CSS more than anything else.
+This is a small personal project I made to practice muscle memory, mostly coding JS and experimenting a bit with flexbox settings in CSS more than anything else.

 Design & idea from <https://www.figma.com/file/NEj9JDycMjF3XKXq7swoc9/Random-Password-Generator-(New-version)>